aevl/OOLanguageComparison/comparison.md

  C#: Has a null-conditional operator that tests for null before performing member access.

 ### 14. Errors and exception handling
+Both Java and C# have exception handling that is implemented using try-catch blocks

 ### 15. Lambda expressions, closures, or functions as types